 Our Work-Based Learning program (formerly School-to-Work) is for our high achieving students who have good grades and attendance to leave during the school day to work in their chosen career field.
 This is an excellent networking opportunity to gain career mentors.

 We encourage students to apply early as programs fill quickly!
 Applications are reviewed and ranked basked on credits towards graduation, GPA, and attendance.

 It's easy to apply!
-Click the "Apply" link and create an account.
+When our application goes live on November 19, simply click the link.
 Then, fill out all the fields required (please double-check your email, phone, and home address).
 Finally, submit your application.
 Your partner school counselor will provide us with your transcript (with grades from your freshman year and the first semester of your sophomore year).
 Our counselors and admissions team will review your application and transcript, and admission decisions will start to go out in mid-February.